sunlightlabs/django-mediasync/README.rst

 * add many more tests
 * deprecate CSS_PATH and JS_PATH

-Thanks to Greg Taylor, Peter Sanchez, Jonathan Drosdeck, and Rich Leland for their contributions to this release.
+Thanks to Greg Taylor, Peter Sanchez, Jonathan Drosdeck, Rich Leland, and Rob Hudson for their contributions to this release.

 1.0.1
 =====

-* add application/javascript and application/x-javascript to JavaScript mimetypes
+* add application/javascript and application/x-javascript to JavaScript
+  mimetypes
 * break out of CSS and JS mimetypes
 * add support for HTTPS URLs to S3
 * allow for storage of S3 keys in ~/.boto configuration file

-Thanks to Rob Hudson and Peter Sanchez for their contributions to this release.
+Thanks to Rob Hudson and Peter Sanchez for their contributions.

 1.0
 ===